recprog/Frank/README.md

 The Frank theme

 ####Minify style.css
-By default, the *style.css* file is not minified for legibility. **Minifying your stylesheet should be the first thing you do.** The easiet way to accomplish this is to change the Compass SCSS complilation setting.
+By default, the *style.css* file is not minified for legibility. **Minifying your stylesheet should be the first thing you do.** The easiest way to accomplish this is to change the Compass SCSS compilation setting.
 To do this, open the *config.rb* file and change the `output_style` variable from *:expanded* to *:compressed*.

 ####Use Widgets Wisely
 Frank has various widget spaces for you to customize your theme.
 Used correctly, widgets can theoretically improve performance.
 The *Navigation* widget is one way to lower the amount of database queries WordPress makes (6 -7 queries in my experience).
 By using a text widget in the *Navigation* widget section and adding an unordered list like the example below, you can save quite a few database queries.